-Facilitate reframing and reinterpretation: To see things in a more constructive and helpful manner that will lead to efficiency and action rather than fear and panic.
+Facilitate reframing and reinterpretation: To see things in a more constructive and helpful manner that will lead to efficiency and action rather than fear and hopelessness.

 Increase of self-awareness: To identify blind spots, untapped assets, and even explore answers that the person refuses to see.

 Symptom elimination will occur.
-But these symptoms are survival mechanisms toward one’s current situation/environment.
-The Symptoms will NOT disappear unless the root of the problem clears away.
-Symptoms will disappear when the person changes from the inside out and his/her survival mechanisms are no longer needed.
+These symptoms are survival mechanisms put up to cope with one’s current situation and environment.
+The Symptoms will NOT disappear unless the root of the problem is cleared away.
+Symptoms will disappear permanently when the person changes from the inside out and his/her survival mechanisms are no longer needed.

 What is Christian Counselling?

 Methodically speaking, Christian Counselling is the application of Christian/Biblical concepts in combination with the conventional psychological theories to help facilitate change on an individual.

 Christian Counselling is of course most effective with Christian clients who are going through psycho-spiritual trials, challenges, and crises.

 Should I opt for Christian Counselling or just Counselling?

 To make things simple, Christians who believe that their life and their current problems are intertwined with their beliefs and relationship with God, then Christian Counselling will work best for you.